Rasoir-genereux/Cyclistic_project/Data Analysis phases.md

 Therefore, our visualization should be concise and easy to understand.
 The next lines are the visualisation that could be displayed on the presentation

-1-Viz on the number of ride by client type
+1. Viz on the number of ride by client type
-2-Viz on the AVG time of ride length by client type 3-Viz on the rideable type used by the riders each weekday 4- Viz on the AVG time of ride length by client type each weekday 5- Viz on the AVG time of ride length by client type each month 6- Viz on the rideable type used by the riders by month
+2. Viz on the AVG time of ride length by client type
+3. Viz on the rideable type used by the riders each weekday
+4. Viz on the AVG time of ride length by client type each weekday
+5. Viz on the AVG time of ride length by client type each month
+6. Viz on the rideable type used by the riders by month

 ## Act
 After creating and looking at the visualizations, we come theses conclusion: